 Arequipa / Colca Canyon

-We begin our journey in Arequipa, a World Heritage Site with a beautifully preserved colonial center of white stone architecture.
-In astonishing Colca Canyon, one of the deepest in the world, you’ll visit traditional Indian villages and watch Andean condors circling up from the canyon depths.
+We begin with an exploration of Arequipa, a World Heritage Site with a beautifully preserved colonial center of white stone architecture.
+In astonishing Colca Canyon, one of the deepest in the world, we visit traditional Indian villages and watch Andean condors circling up from the canyon depths.
+Our lodge, perched at 10,000 feet on the edge of the roaring Colca River, has rustic charm and wonderful mountain views.

 Puno / Lake Titicaca

-Vast Lake Titicaca has an otherworldly, top-of-the-world feel, and we’ll explore it on hikes and boat rides, and meet the lake-dwelling Uru, who travel in totora reed crafts.
-Our elegant island hotel offers stupendous lake views from every room.
+Vast Lake Titicaca has an otherworldly, top-of-the-world feel, and we’ll explore it on hikes and boat rides, and meet the lake-dwelling Uru, who live on floating reed islands and travel in totora reed crafts.
+Our elegant hotel, set on a private island in the lake, offers stupendous lake views from every room.

 Sacred Valley of the Incas

-In the Urubamba Valley, visit the villages of Pisac and Ollantaytambo, each with a majestic Inca fortress perched above it filled with wonderful examples of stonework and engineering.
+Crossing the altiplano, a high and wild expanse backed by snow-capped peaks, we reach the Urubamba Valley, sacred to the Incas.
+We visit the villages of Pisac and Ollantaytambo, each with a majestic Inca fortress perched above and filled with intriguing stonework and engineering.

 Machu Picchu / Cusco

-Heading by train to Machu Picchu, you’ll discover this awe-inspiring site with an expert guide and overnight at the Machu Picchu Sanctuary Lodge, right next to the ruins.
-Cusco’s cobbled streets are inviting, and you’ll explore imposing Inca monuments including Saqsayhuaman.
-Depart on Day 12 via Lima.
+We head by train to Machu Picchu, the archaeological wonder of the Americas, where we discover this awe-inspiring site with an expert guide and enjoy an overnight at the Machu Picchu Sanctuary Lodge, right next to the ruins (you can’t get any closer than this!).
+Cusco’s cobbled streets are inviting, and we’ll explore the Old Quarter, where ancient Inca walls were the foundation for colonial buildings, and hike amid imposing Inca monuments including Saqsayhuaman.
+Depart on Day 12.